corbindavenport/just-the-browser/README.md

 ### Do the settings stay applied?

-The custom settings stay applied as long as the policy features remain supported, but web browsers occasionally add, remove, or replace their policy options.
-You can check the browser guides or run the setup script again to get the latest configurations.
+Yes, as long as the web browsers continue to support the settings used in the configuration files.
+Web browsers occasionally add, remove, or replace the settings options, so if the custom configuration breaks, try installing the latest available version.

 ### Does this install an ad blocker for me?